kbutz/itty-bitty-blog/posts/2026-01-15-building-claude-conductor.md

 # Building Claude Conductor: Orchestrating an AI Engineering Team

-*How we built a system to manage multiple AI coding agents working in parallel across our codebase*
+*How I built a system to manage multiple AI coding agents working in parallel across our codebase*

 ---

 ## The Challenge: Scaling AI-Assisted Development

-We've been using Claude Code (Anthropic's CLI tool for AI-assisted coding) to accelerate our development workflow.
+At work, we've been using Claude Code (Anthropic's CLI tool for AI-assisted coding) to accelerate our development workflow.
 It's powerful - a single Claude instance can debug issues, implement features, write tests, and create merge requests autonomously.
 But we hit a bottleneck: **Claude Code works on one task at a time**.

+OK, not really a bottle-neck: the simple solution is you just launch more terminal tabs/windows, a new window for each project.
+But this gets kind of difficult to manage.
+Which tab was Ticket #10 on?
+Wait, Ticket #11 has code review comments now, hold on Ticket #12 needs to run the frontend for a manual test now.

 When you have a backlog of 20 tickets ready to be tackled, why should your AI assistant work sequentially when it could work in parallel?

 That's the problem Claude Conductor solves.
+Like Jira is used for project management, claude-conductor is used for agent management managing the complete task lifecycle, from creating a new branch, to opening the Pull Request, to responding to code review comments on that Pull Request.

+So instead of opening new Claude Code tabs, now I ask claude code to add a task the claude-conductor!

 ## What is Claude Conductor?